ONSdigital/dp-census-search-prototypes/README.md

 The model works for versions 6.7 and 6.8.
 A slight tweak to the mappings.json file to get it working with version 7.*.* by removing extra nest of `doc`.

 7 documents will be generated and stored on an elasticsearch index of `test_geolocation`.
-See [command list](COMMANDS.md) for a list of helpful commands.

 #### GeoLocation Queries